-In 2018, the Board of Commissioners committed an additional $2.3 million to continue broadband network expansion and infill through the Public Power Benefit program.
-Expansion areas include Eagle Creek, upper Chumstick Highway, lower Merry Canyon, and Stines Hill.
-The areas included for infill are in Chelan, Entiat, and Wenatchee.
+In 2019, the Board of Commissioners committed an additional $2.5 million to continue broadband network expansion and infill through the Public Power Benefit program.
+Expansion areas include Alpensee Strause/Riverbend Drive in Leavenworth, upper Chumstick Highway, and Totem Pole/Banks in Manson.
+The areas included for infill are in Lake Wenatchee and Wenatchee.
 You can view a map of our expansion areas here:

 The District continues to connect customers within previously approved expansion areas.
 Those areas include: